vermastutz/US-Power-Outages/README.md

 | Northwest          |  874.681 |  733.612 | 3063.54 |
 | South              | 1969.57  | 3630.79  | 1861.4  |

-This pivot table shows the average duration of outages for different climate categories and regions.
-The table reveals variations in outage durations based on climate and geographical location, with some climates and regions experiencing significantly longer outages on average.
-For example we see that the average outage duration in the Northeast region during warm climate is comparatively high (4176 minutes).
-These insights can help in developing targeted strategies for outage prevention and response.
-For example, regions with longer outage durations might benefit from enhanced infrastructure resilience measures.

 ## Assessment of Missingness